 In A.D.
 30, the Jewish theologian Philo wrote,

-God was always identified in the Old Testament as the Spirit of YHVH.
+God was always identified in the Old Testament as the Spirit of Yihvah.
 This is what Philo meant by “the name of the Spirit.”

 Philo identified the correct meaning of the word “RUAH” in Genesis 1:2 as “breath.”
 This was “the breath of the spirit of life” described in Genesis 7:22, that proceeded from the Father in the beginning of creation.
-In fact, there is no reason why we could not translate Genesis 7:22, as “the Spirit of the breath of life.”
-Both breath and spirit are the meaning of RUAH.
-The “Spirit of God” in Genesis 1:2 was the “breath of life.”
-This is the Spirit of God in all creatures, as Paul tells us in Ephesians 4:6, “one God and Father of all who is over all and through all and in IN ALL.”
-It is the same Spirit of God described in Genesis 6:3, “My Spirit will not strive with man forever.”
-This Spirit of God is not the “Holy Spirit” that sanctifies the Body of Christ.
-It is not the Spirit that was poured out on the day of Pentecost.
+There is actually no reason why we could not translate Genesis 7:22, as “the spirit of the breath of life.”
+The “spirit of God” in Genesis 1:2 was the “breath of life.”
+This is the spirit of God that is in all creatures, which Paul describes in Ephesians 4:6, “one God and Father of all who is over all and through all and in IN ALL.”
+It is the same spirit of God described in Genesis 6:3, “My spirit will not strive with man forever.”
+This spirit of God is not the “holy spirit” that sanctifies the Body of Christ.
+It is not the spirit that was poured out on the day of Pentecost.

 First, in Job 32:8,

 But there is a spirit in a man,